stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 06 (P2L2) - OO Software Engineering and UML.md

 ### Modeling Classes Quiz

 _Consider the following requirement for an online shopping website: "Users can add more than one item on sale at a time to a shopping cart."
-Which of the following elements should be modeled as classes?_
+Which of the following elements should be modeled as classes_?

 - Item
 - Shopping cart